pingcap/docs-cn/enable-tls-between-components.md

 ---
-title: Enable TLS Authentication and Encrypt the Stored Data
+title: Enable TLS Between TiDB Components
-summary: Learn how to enable TLS authentication and encrypt the stored data in a TiDB cluster.
+summary: Learn how to enable TLS authentication between TiDB components.
 category: how-to
 aliases: ['/docs/dev/how-to/secure/enable-tls-between-components/']
 ---

-# Enable TLS Authentication and Encrypt the Stored Data
+# Enable TLS Between TiDB Components

-This document introduces how to enable TLS authentication and encrypt the stored data in a TiDB cluster.

-## Enable TLS Authentication

-This section describes how to enable TLS authentication in a TiDB cluster.
-TLS authentication can be applied to the following scenarios:
+This document describes how to enable encrypted data transmission between components within a TiDB cluster.
+Once enabled, encrypted transmission is used between the following components:

+- TiDB and TiKV; TiDB and PD
+- TiKV and PD
-- The **mutual authentication** between TiDB components, including the authentication among TiDB, TiKV, and PD; the authentication between TiDB Control and TiDB, between TiKV Control and TiKV, between PD Control and PD; the authentication between TiKV peers, and between PD peers.
-Once enabled, the mutual authentication applies to all components, rather than to part of the components.
+- TiDB Control and TiDB; TiKV Control and TiKV; PD Control and PD
-- The **one-way** and **mutual authentication** between the TiDB server and the MySQL Client.

-> **Note:**
->
-> The authentication between the MySQL Client and the TiDB server uses one set of certificates, while the authentication among TiDB components uses another set of certificates.

-## Enable mutual TLS authentication among TiDB components
+- Internal communication within each TiKV, PD, TiDB cluster

+Currently, it is not supported to only enable encrypted transmission of some specific components.

+## Configure and enable encrypted data transmission

 1. Prepare certificates.

     It is recommended to prepare a server certificate for TiDB, TiKV, and PD separately.
 Make sure that these components can authenticate each other.
-The clients of TiDB, TiKV, and PD share one client certificate.
+The Control tools of TiDB, TiKV, and PD can choose to share one client certificate.

     You can use tools like `openssl`, `easy-rsa` and `cfssl` to generate self-signed certificates.

-    If you choose `cfssl`, you can refer to [generating self-signed certificates](/generate-self-signed-certificates.md).
+    If you choose `openssl`, you can refer to [generating self-signed certificates](/generate-self-signed-certificates.md).

 2. Configure certificates.